Skip to main content

 Based on federal regulations, states create and run their own Medicaid program to best serve their residents who qualify.
 States may choose to provide more services than the federal government requires and they may also choose to provide coverage to larger groups of people.
 Medicaid provides health care coverage for people who qualify, based on income and the value of what they own.

-The history of Medicaid
+The history of medicaid

 Medicaid began as part of the Social Security Act of 1965.
 The original law gave states the option of receiving federal funding to help provide health care coverage to children whose families have a low income, their caregiver relatives, people who are blind and people who are disabled.
 Over time, the federal government has strengthened the rules and requirements for state Medicaid programs.